-The ENFJ personality type is also known as The Mentor of the Myers-Briggs Type Indicator spectrum because they are natural leaders who seek to improve their communities.
+The ENFJ personality type is also known as The Mentor because they are natural leaders who seek to improve their communities.
 Confident in their own abilities, the ENFJ personality type is led by the Fe (Extraverted Feeling) and Ni (Introverted Intuition) cognitive functions.

 With Fe as their dominant function, the extroverted ENFJ type is always ready to communicate and happy to find an engaged audience.
 They are also honest; once they find a worthy mentee, they don’t shy away from pointing out any traits that need improvement.

 The ENFJ personality type thrives when leading others on a journey to growth.
 Moreover, the ENFJ personality traits allow them to be warm and extremely social, which is why they tend to have extensive networks of acquaintances, friends, and colleagues.
 Out of the 16 personality types, The Mentor is among the ones who enjoy talking and communicating the most.